-From the number of requests received for assistance previously and in anticipation of additional efforts to manage damage, an annual take of up to 200 mallards by WS could occur under this alternative.
-Between 2011 and 2015, the average number of mallards harvested in the State has been 19,985 birds.
-Based on this average, the annual take of 200 mallards by WS would only represent 1.0% of the estimated average harvest in the State.
+From the number of requests received for assistance previously and in anticipation of additional efforts to manage damage, an annual take of up to 300 mallards by WS could occur under this alternative, which would include the limited take that could occur unintentionally during activities targeting other animals.
+Between 2011 and 2016, the average number of mallards harvested in the State has been 39,407 mallards and domestic mallards.
+Based on this average, the annual take of 300 mallards by WS would represent 0.8% of the estimated average harvest in the State.

 Under the proposed action, WS could also destroy the nests and/or eggs of mallards as part of an integrated approach to managing damage.
 WS anticipates that requests for assistance could result in the destruction of up to 50 nests annually in the State, including eggs in the nests.
-All lethal take or destruction of nests/eggs by WS would occur pursuant to depredation permits issued by the USFWS and the SCDNR, which would ensure the USFWS and the SCDNR had the opportunity to evaluate the cumulative take of mallards from all known sources when establishing population objectives for mallards.
+All lethal take or destruction of active nests/eggs by WS would occur pursuant to depredation permits issued by the USFWS and the NCWRC, which would ensure the USFWS and the NCWRC had the opportunity to evaluate the cumulative take of mallards from all known sources when establishing population objectives for mallards.
 WS would also continue to use non-lethal harassment methods to disperse mallards to alleviate damage.
 In addition, annual take by WS would not limit the ability of hunters to harvest mallards in the State.
 WS' proposed take would continue to be a limited component of the overall harvest of mallards occurring annually in the State.